Do Your Part. #BeCyberSmart.

 CYBERSECURITY AWARENESS PROGRAM GOVERNMENT RESOURCES

-- Share information an best practices through the National Institute of Standards and Technology's (NIST) Federal Agency Security Practices (FASP).
+Share information and best practices through the National Institute of Standards and Technology's (NIST) Federal Agency Security Practices (FASP).

 CYBERSECURITY AWARENESS PROGRAM STUDENT RESOURCES

-- Take a bite out of cybercrime with the National Crime Prevention Council’s McGruff the Crime Dog and sign McGruff’s Internet Safety Pledge (PDF, 1 page, 23 KB).
+- Take a bite out of cybercrime with the National Crime Prevention Council and sign McGruff’s Internet Safety Pledge.

-- Learn about the online issues affecting kids, tweens, and teens from NetSmartz, a program of the National Center for Missing and Exploited Children (NCMEC).
+- Learn about online issues affecting kids, teens and tweens on NetSmartz, a program of the National Center for Missing and Exploited Children (NCMEC).

 - Check out the National Centers of Academic Excellence for information on higher education in information assurance programs to meet America's growing demand for cybersecurity professionals.